jonmikeli/azureiotdevicesimulator5-dps/docs/Help.md

  > ![IMPORTANT]
  >
- > The 4 configurations files have be present and contain the proper Microsoft Azure IoT Hub connection strings, IDs or keys.
+ > The configurations files have to be present and contain the proper Microsoft Azure IoT Hub connection strings, IDs or keys.

  ### Configurations